sourcegraph/sourcegraph-public-snapshot/docs/config/mirroring.md

 ```

 - More than one repo can be mirrored by simply adding a comma.
-- Note: If you installed using one of the standard distribution or cloud provider packages,
+- Note: If you installed Sourcegraph using one of the standard distribution or cloud provider packages,
 Sourcegraph will run with configuration found at `/etc/sourcegraph/config.ini`.

 Example: